Applicants need not have majored in science to be considered.

 Prospective Students Day

 Each year we hold an all-day informational session for prospective students.
 It is certainly not required for admission to the program, but if you're able to come we encourage it.
-This year's event was on November 15, 2019.
-When we have set the date for 2020, we will post it here.
-In the meantime, please contact us to arrange for a visit.
+This year's event will be on November 19, 2021.
+Register here.

 We assemble a package of assistance that includes teaching assistantships with tuition remission (guaranteed for at least one semester and often available for more than one), scholarships, and fellowship aid.
 We are also generally able to reduce tuition to in-state rates for out-of-state students.
 This assistance, while substantial, is not full support, so students do have to find funds outside of the program for remaining tuition, fees, and living expenses.